 - Infection control protocols for invasive treatments.

-We have a qualified IPC coordinator and an IPC Committee that meets every second month to review any healthcare-associated infections.
+- We have a dedicated IPC coordinator and an IPC Committee that meets every second month to review any healthcare-associated infections.

 Surveillance and Reporting